 If the worry of losing your job is putting you off making a claim then rest assured that your employer is not allowed to fire you – indeed if they do you will potentially have another claim against them – this time for unfair dismissal.

-Your employer should also have insurance to cover the costs of such claims so you needed worry that you will be damaging the business by taking the broken office chair compensation you are entitled to.
+Your employer should also have insurance to cover the costs of such claims so you need not worry that you will be damaging the business by taking the broken office chair compensation you are entitled to.

 When you send your child to school you expect that they will come home in one piece.
 Not with their arm in a sling!